UiPath Documentation

 [NInteractionMode interactionMode])

-screeName String : The name of the screen you want to focus on, as a String recorded inside the Object Repository.
+screeName String: The name of the screen you want to focus on, as a String recorded inside the Object Repository.

-appName String : The name of the application to attach to.
+appName String: The name of the application to attach to.
 This parameter is applicable for desktop applications.

-appVersion String : The version of the application to attach to.
+appVersion String: The version of the application to attach to.
 This parameter is applicable for desktop applications.

-openMode NAppOpenMode : Select when to open the target application for the execution of the automation:
+openMode NAppOpenMode: Select when to open the target application for the execution of the automation:

 * `Never` (never open the application)

-* `IfNotOpen` (open only if the application is closed,
+* `IfNotOpen` (open only if the application is closed, this is the default selection, only works if the `Url` parameter is configured)

-even if one is already open, only works if the `Url`
+* `Always` - (open another instance of the application even if one is already open, only works if the `Url`

 parameter is configured).